What is it? And why does it matter?

-This all began last spring with @crocuscountryshepherdess on Instagram
+This all began a few years ago with Shepherdess Sierra of @crocuscountryshepherdess on Instagram.

 My desire to support my friend and her family blossomed.

-I've fallen in love with her gorgeous flock and their fibre.
-Gotland/BFL bloodlines with the occasional Icelandic x.
+I fell in love with Sierra's gorgeous flock and their fibre.
+It is a flock with Gotland cross BFL bloodlines with the occasional Icelandic and Dorset traces.

 I have also worked with many other fibres from around Canada and endeavour to source them as options in my shop whether that be in blended batts, dyed fibres or as of late, custom spun yarns.

-I have fleeces at mills, and other offerings in the works for the near future.
+I have fleeces at mills throughout the year, and other offerings in the works for the near future.

 Change has to start somewhere, and I'm so happy to be a part of it in this way.